 A proper roof replacement requires you to strip the roof down to its foundation.
 You can’t just slap a layer of new shingles on top of the old ones if you’re hoping to increase the ROI of your roof replacement.

-It’s faster and cheaper, yes, but it can shorten the lifespan of your new roof up to 40 percent by trapping heat and adding unnecessary weight to your roof.
+It’s faster and cheaper, yes, but it can shorten the lifespan of your new roof by up to 40 percent by trapping heat and adding unnecessary weight to your roof.
 It’s bad practice and a roofing inspector is likely to catch that, hurting you later in the sale.

 Use Good Materials

 The materials you choose for your roof upgrade will greatly impact how much value the new roof adds to your home.
-For example, metal roofing costs more than asphalt shingle roofing upfront, but it also adds much more value to your home due to its durability, longevity and energy efficiency, making these roofs more attractive to potential buyers.
+For example, metal roofing costs more than asphalt shingle roofing upfront, but it also adds much more value to your home due to its durability, longevity, and energy efficiency, making these roofs more attractive to potential buyers.